Wondering about the activation synthesis model of dreaming?

 Don't forget that he has done more than anyone else to advance our scientific understanding of dreaming.

-Nevertheless, as of 2018, the human species has yet to reach a full understand of why or how we dream!
+Nevertheless, even today the human species has yet to reach a full understanding of why or how we dream - which is why lucid dreaming research continues to provide new insights into dream consciousness.

 So - when considering the activation synthesis hypothesis - consider it as a limited neurobiological explanation of dreaming that has helped advance further research, but is itself subject to a number of key flaws.